acbilson/chaos-content/plants/faith/spiritual-formation.md

 +++
 author = "Alex Bilson"
 date = "2020-06-17"
-lastmod = "2021-11-30 14:47:37"
+lastmod = "2021-11-30 16:02:46"
-narrow = true
-[coordinates]
-    x = 230
+epistemic = "plant"
-    y = 210
+tags = ["formation","jesus",]
 +++
-If you've read my note, {{< backref src="/plants/faith/your-kingdom-come" >}}, then you have a glimpse into what transformation could look like.
+If you've read my {{< backref src="/plants/faith/your-kingdom-come" >}}, then you have a glimpse into what transformation could look like.
 Jesus' teaching transforms individual lives when put into action.
 When allegiance to his teaching spreads through a community, it produces transformation on a societal scale.

 What tenents should a team who yearns for community transformation follow to witness fruit?
 This is the question I propose, and to which I shall attempt to enumerate an answer.